Events

 Events provide access to relevant information about the execution state:

-PipelineStartedEvent,StageStartedEvent): These events are simple markers with no additional data. - Completed Events:
+PipelineStartedEvent,StageStartedEvent): simple marker events with no additional data. - Completed events:

 Standalone basic example